whensuddenlygames/MysteryMonsterMayhem/pages/new_rules/the_monster.md

 A monster does not have normal HP, rather they have a number of times they can be dazed equal to their level.
 Once the monster has been dazed equal to their Tier lower the group PANIC! level by 2 and PC PANIC! level by 1.

 PCs can daze the monster through their wacky hijinks, traps, silly plans, or smacking it around.
-Smacking it around is the hardest approach, as it requires the PC deal enough "damage" equal to the monster's level x 3 to equal one daze.
+Smacking it around is the hardest approach, as it requires the PC to deal enough "damage" equal to the monster's level x 3 to equal one daze.

 Once the monster has been fully dazed they are "knocked out."
 The PCs can attempt to solve the mystery at this time or run!